-Ask any zoo based nutritionist and they will tell you that understanding a particular animal’s gastrointestinal physiology is the key to understanding what and how to feed them.
-The shape, size and structure of an animal’s gut reflects what their natural diet consists of, and horses are no exception.
+Ask any zoo-based nutritionist and they will tell you that understanding a particular animal’s gastrointestinal physiology is the key to understanding what and how to feed them.
+The shape, size and structure of an animal’s gut reflect what their natural diet consists of, and horses are no exception.
 Understanding the gastrointestinal tract is the key to feeding your horse correctly.

 We know that horses are herbivores and we know that they graze for long periods each day if they have pasture available.
 You will also be familiar with the advice to feed ‘little and often’ and to base your horse’s diet on fibre.
 The reason why you should do these things lies in the way their gut is structured.